 We would like to welcome you to the official website of St. Nicholas Cathedral.
-St. Nicholas is the mother Cathedral and seat of the Metropolitan of the Self-ruled Antiochian Orthodox Christian Archdiocese of North America.
-It is also the first community established by St. Raphael of Brooklyn.
+St. Nicholas is the mother Cathedral and seat of the Metropolitan of the Antiochian Orthodox Christian Archdiocese of North America.
+It is also the first community established by St. Raphael of Brooklyn in 1895.
+2020 marks both the 125th anniversary of our establishment by St. Raphael and the 100th anniversary of our State Street location.
 If you would like more information, feel free to contact Father Thomas Zain, the Cathedral's Dean.

-In 2012, we completed a new, updated version of our Cathedral brochure.
+In 2012, we completed an updated version of our Cathedral brochure.
 This pamphlet is now available to parishioners and visitors alike for free in the vestibule of the Cathedral.
 You may also view it by clicking here.

-As we celebrate the 119th Anniversary of our Mother Cathedral in 2014, it is important that we know our history and where we came from.
+Having just celebrated the 125th Anniversary of our Mother Cathedral in 2020, it is important that we know our history and where we came from.
 With that in mind, in addition to the history section of our webiste, you can download a brief life of St. Raphael of Brooklyn who founded our community in 1895.
 Please click on the following links below to download the Cathedral booklet about St. Raphael's life: